Horace Holley (minister): Ministry

 Holley determined to pursue the profession of law, studying in the office of Riggs & Radcliffe of New York, but abandoned this ambition after only a few short months.
 He returned to Yale to study divinity under President Dwight.
 He earned his degree in December 1804, and was licensed to preach by the North Haven Association.
 On January 1, 1805, he married Mary Austin, a fellow student at Yale who would later publish History of Texas.
 The couple moved to Fairfield, Connecticut where Holley was ordained by the Western Consociation of Fairfield County, Connecticut on September 13, 1805.
 That same year, he began to pastor Greenfield Hill Congregationalist church in Fairfield, Connecticut.

 During his short tenure at Greenfield Hill, Holley's religious views became more liberal, in part due to the influence of his wife, Mary.
 This shift in his religious views, as well as a desire for a more favorable financial situation, led him to resign his post at Greenfield Hill.
 He considered posts in Marblehead, Massachusetts; Middletown, Connecticut; and Albany, New York, but ultimately declined them all and moved to Boston in 1808.
 Shortly before the move, Holley's first child, Harriette Williman Holley, was born.
 Holley preached several trial sermons to large crowds in the Old South Church.
 Previously a Trinitarian, by the time Holley accepted the call to become pastor of Hollis Street Church in Boston, he had already become a Unitarian.
 Holley was installed as pastor on March 8, 1809.

 While in Boston, Holley developed a reputation as a great orator.
 He became a member of several benevolent societies, including the Harvard Board of Overseers, the Boston School Committee, and the Washington Benevolent Society.
-The Washington Benevolent Society was affiliated with the Federalist Party, which Holley supported despite his respect for Democratic-Republican Thomas Jefferson.
-Holley served as a chaplain of the House of Representatives during the War of 1812.
+The Washington Benevolent Society was affiliated with the Federalist Party, which Holley supported despite his respect for Thomas Jefferson.
+Holley served as a chaplain of the Massachusetts House of Representatives during the War of 1812.
 When Hollis Street Church was constructing a larger building, the congregation met with the congregation from Boston's First Church, and Holley shared the pulpit with William Emerson, father of philosopher Ralph Waldo Emerson.
 He was elected a Fellow of the American Academy of Arts and Sciences in 1812. and a member of the American Antiquarian Society in 1816.